 2. Start with a broader topic and work down to 3-5 sub-topics that you’re interested in.

-The broad niche/topic of our health and wellness blog is Healthy Living, but the sub-niches or sub-topics are what makes the real money for our blog.
+The broad niche/topic of our health and wellness blog is Healthy Living, but the sub-niches or sub-topics are what makes the real money.

 This goes back to what we said at the beginning of this article with the importance of being specific and targeted with your content.

 We tried quite a few sub-topics about health and fitness when starting our first blog: